fathiaiyyoub/aws-scalable-web-application/README.md

 Users access the application through a custom domain managed by Amazon Route 53.
 DNS requests are forwarded to an internet-facing Application Load Balancer (ALB), which evaluates listener rules and routes traffic based on either the requested URL path or the requested host header (subdomain).

 The backend application consists of two Amazon EC2 instances (Red and Blue), each serving different web content.
-Website assets are stored in Amazon S3 and retrieved securely by the EC2 instances using an IAM role with least-privilege permissions.
+Website assets are stored in Amazon S3 and retrieved securely by the EC2 instances using an IAM role following the principle of least privilege.

-Following the successful deployment, the infrastructure was reverse-engineered into Terraform to provide Infrastructure as Code (IaC), allowing the environment to be version controlled, documented, and reproduced using industry-standard practices.

 ---